-You can use jarred roasted red peppers (drained), or make your own.
-For instructions on making homemade, click here.
+Use jarred roasted red peppers (drained), or make your own.
+For instructions on making homemade roasted peppers, click here.

 If using canned chickpeas, drain them and rinse them.
 If using dried chickpeas, drain and rinse them after soaking, then simmer them in lightly salted water on the stovetop for 60-90 minutes until soft and tender.
 Drain the beans and allow to cool to room temperature.
 For more detailed instructions, click here.

 To make this hummus ultra creamy, you can peel the cooked chickpeas.
 Squeeze each chickpea gently to remove the skin, then discard the skins before processing.
 While this step is not completely necessary, it will ensure that your hummus turns out very smooth and creamy.

 Outfit your food processor with a blade attachment.
 Combine roasted peppers, chickpeas, tahini paste, olive oil, lemon juice, garlic and spices in the processor.